504sarwarerror/CASM/README.md

 A contemporary high-level front-end for NASM (Windows x64 focused) that accepts a C-like/assembly hybrid language and generates NASM assembly code.
-Write high-level constructs like functions, loops, and conditionals while maintaining the power of assembly.
+Write high-level constructs like loops, and conditionals while maintaining the power of assembly.

 ## Features

-- High-level constructs: `if/elif/else`, `for`, `while`, `func`, `call`
+- High-level constructs: `if/elif/else`, `for`, `while`, `print`
 - Built-in standard library: I/O, strings, math, arrays, memory operations
 - Seamless inline assembly passthrough
 - Windows x64 NASM output (adaptable to other platforms)